TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - To avoid transmitting some server-decided seed for the beginning of each round (e.g. to position players around)...
 	- ...we can just derive a hash of all inputs from the previous round, or just hash entire cosmos state
 	- this way we are unpredictable about it but still deterministic
+	- Seed will have to be sent in the beginning anyway, along with the state
+	- Some amount of initial information will need to be transmitted anyway
+		- Like current players?
+		- Isn't this all a matter of sending the bomb mode state?

 - Sound should be loaded from the smallest to the biggest
 	- So that effects are loaded first